-The Laws of Badminton.
-As amended and adopted by the BWF May 2010.
+As amended and adopted by the BWF May 2021.
 Historical Versions are also available.
-The Laws are a subset of the full BWF Handbook, which also covers many aspects of competition.
+The Laws are a subset of the full BWF Handbook (rendered as PDF Booklet for convenience), which also covers all aspects of competition.
+The laws are also available rendered as a PDF Booklet or directly from the BWF website.

 1.2.
 The lines marking out the court shall be easily distinguishable and preferably be coloured white or yellow.